-Overall, those from an ethnic minority background currently represent 9.4% of our UK employees.
-The pay quartile data shows that this population is evenly represented in the middle two quartiles, with higher levels of representation in the lower quartile and lower representation in the top quartile.
+Overall, those from an ethnic minority background currently represent 9.9% of our UK employees.
+The pay quartile data shows that ethnic minority employees are over represented in the lower quartile, and under represented in the top quartile.
 To correct this imbalance, we need to continue our focus on attracting diverse talent across the organisation, particularly into senior roles, and continue to develop our own diverse talent pools.
 Over recent years we've been successful at increasing the number of apprentices and graduates from minority ethnic groups.
 In the short term this will increase the proportion of those in the lower quartile pay group, but as these employees take on substantive roles, we have every confidence that their pay and bonus will increase.